Back To Search Results

 (Click Image to Enlarge)

-Mallory Bodies.
-Mallory bodies, also known as Mallory-Denk bodies, are cytoplasmic hyaline inclusions of hepatocytes, once thought to be specific for alcoholic hepatitis.
+Mallory-Denk Bodies.
+Mallory-Denk bodies, also known as Mallory bodies, are cytoplasmic hyaline inclusions found in hepatocytes, once thought to be specific to alcoholic hepatitis.

 Contributed by O Chaigasame, MD